laksh22/MDP/Object Detection/README.md

 # 1. Description of implementation

+The aim/goal of the image recognition/object detection module is to be as fast as possible.
+As such, we are trying to minimise on the time taken when the Algorithm initiates the "take picture command" to when Android receives the "image detected" message.

+As such the main object detection code will not be performed on the Raspberry Pi and will be executed remotely on another computer.

+There will be a Python script that will keep the camera warmed up and ready to take a picture whenever a take picture command is sent.
+This will reduce the time required to take a picture from roughly 2.8 seconds (2 seconds for the camera to warm up) to approximately 0.6 seconds to take a picture.

+With such an implementation, it will take approximately 0.7 to 0.8 seconds to take a picture and process it, most of which, can happen asynchronously after the initial 0.6 seconds where the robot will need to stay still when the image is taken.

 1. Whenever RPi receives a take picture command from TCP `@r_x_y_orientation!`.
 The coordinates and orientation will be saved as a file in a folder (**coords_orien**) with filename (`x_y_orientation`).
 The file will have no contents.